SVignesh2023/USA-national-house-prices/README.md

 If you want to run the project, follow these steps:
 1) Download all the files.
 Preserve the files in the folders as it is.
 2) Run the Consolidated.ipynb file first.
 This creates a merged dataset for our project.
 This dataset is called as 'housing_full.csv' and is created and placed in the Data folder.
 3) Finally, run the main.ipynb file.
-Visualizations and model outputs in the python script itself.
+Visualizations and model outputs could be viewed in the python script itself.
 4) Read the Report.pdf file for a full breakdown of the project.